GuilhermeBauer16/RegistrationSystem/README.md

 ![image](https://github.com/GuilhermeBauer16/RegistrationSystem/assets/123701893/20a75175-286b-45c0-aa9a-c10aba27687d)

 ## Learnings

-In this project I learn many thing related to Java and Database.Learn how to crateted a maven project ,setting up the archive pom.xml and understand concepts fundamental related to JPA (Java Persistence API) and Hibernate, in which simplify considerably when compared to JDBC (Java Database Connectivity).I also achive the knowledge of how to setting up the archive persistence.xml related to database
+In this project, I learned new things related to Java and databases.
+I learned how to create a Maven project, set up the archive pom.xml, and understand fundamental concepts related to JPA (Java Persistence API) and Hibernate.
+These concepts were considerably simpler compared to JDBC (Java Database Connectivity).
+I also achieved the knowledge of how to set up the persistence.xml file related to the database.